 A panic attack is a sudden bout of extreme anxiety that can be brought on by a strong fear of something (phobia), a stressful situation, or an emotional upset.
 It reaches its peak intensity within 10 minutes or less and then starts to subside.
 Panic attack treatment is not difficult if you know the signs.
 The following symptoms are characteristic of panic attacks, as are these 10 clear signs you’re having a panic attack.

 - Fast breathing, such as hyperventilation or overbreathing

 - Chest pain or tightness

 - Fear of dying

-Ask him to rebreathe air from a paper bag.
+Ask them to rebreathe air from a paper bag.
 This can cause low blood oxygen levels.
 However, the person can try alternating taking 6-12 natural breaths with the bag covering the nose and mouth and breathing the same way without the bag.
 Never use a plastic bag.

 Get more information about handling health emergencies and natural disasters in the new book Reader’s Digest Quintessential Guide to Handling Emergencies.
 You’ll get must-know tips and tactics for preparing your home, stocking the right supplies, preventing and handling accidents, coping with medical situations, and keeping your family safe.
 Learn more and buy the book here.